Mayoral development corporations

 What are the perceived benefits and disadvantages of mayoral development corporations?

 MDCs are claimed to offer several advantages compared to other regeneration models.
-While local authorities have many of the same powers, MDCs benefit from budgets that aren’t subject to the same financial pressures faced by local authorities.
+While local authorities have many of the same powers, MDCs benefit from budgets that are ringfenced and therefore not subject to the same short-term financial pressures faced by local authorities.
 They also offer the advantage of being able to operate over several local authority boundaries – in theory allowing them to regenerate sites that might otherwise fall between the gaps.

 However, there have been criticisms of the model – particularly because they can take powers and assets away from local authorities.
-For example, the local council voted against the proposed Middlesborough MDC despite the area’s independent mayor consenting to the scheme.
+For example, the local council voted against the proposed Middlesborough MDC but the scheme proceeded nonetheless with the backing of the directly-elected local authority mayor, who supported the proposal made by Ben Houchen as metro mayor for the wider Tees Valley region.
 This led Andy McDonald, the Labour MP for Middlesbrough, to criticise the MDC model in parliament because “decisions about development will be made not by the council, but by an unelected [MDC] board appointed by Ben Houchen”.
-54 House of Commons, Hansard, ‘Middlesbrough Development Corporation’, 14 March 2023, retrieved 3 July 2024, https://hansard.parliament.uk/Commons/2023-03-14/debates/CED6B9BD-2747-4F96-A244-BEE6E58248EB/MiddlesbroughDevelopmentCorporation
+86 House of Commons, Hansard, ‘Middlesbrough Development Corporation’, 14 March 2023, retrieved 3 July 2024, https://hansard.parliament.uk/Commons/2023-03-14/debates/CED6B9BD-2747-4F96-A244-BEE6E58248EB/MiddlesbroughDevelopmentCorporation

-Concerns have also been raised about the transparency and accountability.
+Concerns have also been raised about transparency and accountability.
 Following allegations of corruption, an independent inquiry into South Tees Development corporation was commissioned in 2023.
-55 Gove M, letter to Ben Houchen - Tees Valley Mayor, House of Commons Library, 24 May 2023, retrieved 3 July 2024, https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1158964/SoS_to_Ben_Houchen.pdf The inquiry found no evidence of corruption in the MDC, but did conclude that there was a need to “strengthen governance and increase transparency”.
-56 DLUHC, Independent review report: South Tees Development Corporation and Teesworks Joint Venture, 29 January 2024, retrieved 3 July 2024, www.gov.uk/government/publications/independent-review-report-south-tees-development-corporation-and-teesworks-joint-venture
+87 Gove M, letter to Ben Houchen - Tees Valley Mayor, House of Commons Library, 24 May 2023, retrieved 3 July 2024, https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1158964/SoS_to_Ben_Houchen.pdf The inquiry found no evidence of corruption in the MDC, but concluded that there was a need to “strengthen governance and increase transparency”.
+88 DLUHC, Independent review report: South Tees Development Corporation and Teesworks Joint Venture, 29 January 2024, retrieved 3 July 2024, www.gov.uk/government/publications/independent-review-report-south-tees-development-corporation-and-teesworks-joint-venture Continued concerns over governance of this MDC contributed to the government’s decision to issue a non-statutory ‘Best Value Notice’ to Tees Valley Combined Authority in April 2025, making TVCA currently ineligible for enhanced powers and funding freedoms offered to ‘Established Mayoral Strategic Authorities’.

 - Topic